SciML/DiffEqDocs.jl/docs/src/examples/kepler_problem.md

 analysis_plot2(sol6, H, L)
 ```

-There is almost no energy variation but angular momentum varies quite bit.
+There is almost no energy variation, but angular momentum varies quite a bit.
 How about only project to the angular momentum conservation manifold?

 ```@example kepler
 function angular_manifold(residual,u,p,t)